bluemath_tk.core package

 - parallel_execute(func: Callable, items: List[Any], num_workers: int, cpu_intensive: bool = False, **kwargs) Dict[int, Any] [source]

-Execute a function in parallel using concurrent.futures.
+Execute a function in parallel across multiple items.

 - Parameters:

-num_workers (int) – Number of parallel workers.
+num_workers (int) – Number of parallel workers to use.

 - Returns: